hunterjsb/tft/README.md

 Discord bot for feeding Teamfight Tactics data into AI agents for post-game and live analysis.

+## ⚠️ [WIP] Development
+This project is in the early stages of development and currently uses a **development Riot API key** meaning it will expire every **24 hours**.
+If the key is not refreshed, the tests run during the `go.yml` github action will fail.

 ## Setup
 See `.env.example` for environment variables.
 They key ones are:
 - RIOT_API_KEY